-All roads in major subdivisions (or roads in excess of 1000 feet and 7% grade serving 2-5 lots) must be designed by a PE to be in compliance with standards established in Table 44 Lincoln County Road Design Standards, page XXX.
+All roads must be designed by a PE to be in compliance with standards established in Table 4 Lincoln County Road Design Standards, page XXX.
 Certification by a PE that roads have been designed and constructed as such shall be required prior to final plat approval.

-As a general guide to geometric design, applicants shall use A Policy on Geometric Design of Highways and Streets, 5th Edition (or latermost recent edition), also known as the "Green Book", by the American Association of State Highway Transportation Officials (AASHTO).
+As a general guide to geometric design, applicants shall use A Policy on Geometric Design of Highways and Streets (most recent edition), also known as the "Green Book", by the American Association of State Highway Transportation Officials (AASHTO).

 - a.
 The arrangement, type, extent, width, grade, and location of all streets must be considered in their relation to existing and planned streets, topographical conditions, public convenience and safety, and the proposed uses of the land to be served by them. - c.
 All streets must either be dedicated to the public or be private streets to be owned and maintained by an approved property owners' association or entity approved by the governing body. - d.
 Residential driveways must access from the lowest classification road.
-Any vehicular access onto a state highway must be approved by the Montana Department of Transportation.

-e.e.
-Whenever a subdivision abuts or contains an existing or proposed arterial highway or major thoroughfare, the governing body may require frontage roads or other treatment as may be necessary to adequately protect residential properties and to separate arterial and local traffic.

-- f.
-Load limits must be posted on both ends of bridges - g.
+Any vehicular access onto a state highway must be approved by the Montana Department of Transportation. - e.Whenever a subdivision abuts or contains an existing or proposed arterial highway or major thoroughfare, the governing body may require frontage roads or other treatment as may be necessary to adequately protect residential properties and to separate arterial and local traffic. - f.
+Load limits must be posted on both ends of bridges - q.
 The alignment of all streets and roads must provide adequate sight distances. - h.
-When an existing half street is adjacent to a tract to be subdivided, the other half of the street must be platted within the new subdivision and dedicated to the public when the adjoining property is subdivided. - if.
+When an existing half street is adjacent to a tract to be subdivided, the other half of the street must be platted within the new subdivision and dedicated to the public when the adjoining property is subdivided. - i.
 Intersections.
-The following requirements apply to intersections: - Streets must intersect at 90 degree angles except when topography prohibits this alignment.
+The following requirements apply to intersections:

+- i.
+Streets must intersect at 90 degree angles except when topography prohibits this alignment.
 In no case may the angle of an intersection be less than 60 degrees to the center line of the roadway being intersected. - ii.
 A minimum distance of 125 horizontal feet from centerlines is required between road approaches and intersections, and 50 feet between driveway approaches. - iii.
-No more than two streets may intersect at one point (unless roundabouts meeting AASHTO standards are incorporated into the design). - iv. the grade of approaches to major highways shall be in accordance with MDT standards. - gj.
+No more than two streets may intersect at one point (unless roundabouts meeting AASHTO standards are incorporated into the design). - iv. the grade of approaches to major highways shall be in accordance with MDT standards. - j.
 Names of new streets or roads aligned with existing streets must be the same as those of the existing streets.
-Proposed street names may not duplicate or cause confusion with existing street names nor be named after an individual, unless approved by the governing body. - hk.
-Safe and adequate pedestrian access, at least 10 feet wide, shall-may be provided required where essential to provide circulation to schools, playgrounds, shopping, transportation, and other community facilities. - i.
-Proposed road engineering, plans, profiles, and calculations as required may be subject to review by an independent consultant, as may be required by the governing body or AdministratorPlanning Staff. - jm.
+Proposed street names may not duplicate or cause confusion with existing street names nor be named after an individual, unless approved by the governing body. - k.
+Safe and adequate pedestrian access, at least 10 feet wide, may be required where essential to provide circulation to schools, playgrounds, shopping, transportation, and other community facilities. - Proposed road engineering, plans, profiles, and calculations as required may be subject to review by an independent consultant, as may be required by the governing body or Planning Staff. - m.
 All subdivisions shall be designed to ensure that fire apparatus have access to within 150 feet of all portions of the proposed residential building sites.